-How to Encrypt Hard Disk (partition) using LUKS in Linux
+How to Encrypt New Hard Disk (Partition) using LUKS in Linux

 Earlier I had shared an article to encrypt, decrypt and sign a file using GPG key in Linux.
 In this article I will show you the steps to create an encrypted block device using LUKS.
 By default if somebody connects your hard disk to their computer, it can be mounted automatically, even without entering any user credentials, and that is why we should always encrypt hard disk.